 The Conduct Committee is then convened to investigate any alleged breaches of the Code of Conduct.
 The Conduct Committee has the power to determine, in the first instance, if there is a case to answer and/or whether further information is required.
 This takes place at a preliminary Hearing.

 If it is found that there is a case to answer in relation to each alleged breach then the issue is taken to a formal Hearing.
 The Conduct Committee has the power to reprimand, suspend or expel the member.

 N.B. - When completing the Complaint Form, please ensure that the correct Code of Conduct is referred to in all of the submitted documentation.
-You should endeavour to ensure the information is submitted in a logical format.
-You are reminded that if you are providing supporting documentation in relation to your complaint, you are required to submit ten copies of all items of supporting documentation.
+You should endeavour to ensure the information and supporting documentation is submitted in a logical format.
+Please submit your completed and signed Complaint Form along with the supporting documentation to [email protected].

 The procedures outlined above are intended to address your professional’s behaviour and to ensure that our members conduct themselves in a professional manner.
 The Code of Conduct makes certain requirements of every member and it in turn has powers to expel, suspend or reprimand the member for any breaches found.